 Read more

-...the right tool for the student will be central to my approach.
-My background is interdisciplinary and broad.
-I am a practicing attorney in Washington, DC with prior careers in technology consulting and intelligence analysis.
+...am a practicing attorney in Washington, DC with prior careers in technology consulting and intelligence analysis.
 I have bachelor and master degrees from Carnegie Mellon University, a law degree from Washington & Lee University, and am licensed by the bars of Virginia and Maryland.
-I was raised in Tucson, Arizona and have lived many years on...
+I was raised in Tucson, Arizona and have lived many years on the east and west coasts as well as abroad.
+I speak Russian fluently and am conversational in Portuguese.

 Read more